runekaagaard/django-hypergen/src/hypergen/README.rst

-The most interesting files are:
+The most interesting files and directories are:

 template.py
     The hypergen template engine